johannessarpola/jv-katabank-ocr/readme.md

 - Git was used for revision control and Bitbucket for storage
 - Everything from documentation to source code is written in English like I always do

-## Missing features

-- There's no UI to speak of and it's usable from command line with 2 arguments
-- There are probably bugs, even though there are test cases for about half the classes
-- It's not very user friendly and lacks much of the feedback or expection handling
-- Testing on different platforms is very lacking, only tested with Windows 10 running Java 8

 ## How to run

 Jar can be found in the 'kata-ocr_with-test-cases.zip' which has the jar